A NEW SUPERINTENDENT’S GUIDE

 Friends who have been a source of constant communication and a repository for confidential information may begin to feel left out when you realize that information you provide becomes public knowledge.
 This is not due to any ill-meaning or diabolical plan to ruin your reputation or get you fired, but rather from understanding that information is power and even well-intended lapses on the part of friends can cause undue stress as information is shared that should not have been.
 Keep your friends just don’t confide in them about your job or job-related issues.
 Continue to visit, shop, eat and play together.

 Board members are not your friends either.
 Especially the one or two who support your every decision.
 Keep conversations businesslike in nature and minimize the social aspects of the professional relationship.
 Typically, superintendents develop a strong relationship with their board chair during the beginning of their tenure and that can polarize the board and make other members feel left out of the loop.
 Remember that the school board is your employer.
 Resist the urge to be social with board members until after their tenure on the school board.
-Parents and other community members, teachers, students and church members will all complain to board members when a superintendent attempts to improve or turnaround a broken school district.
+Parents and other community members, teachers, students and church members will all complain to board members when a superintendent attempts to improve or turnaround a poorly performing school district.

 Legislators are another group that superintendents can talk to but not necessarily confide in to help fix a broken district.
 Working with legislative members of the state sends messages to the community, school board members and the media that issues affecting the district are important.
 Legislators will begin to feel confident enough to call the superintendent for information on education issues and often extends the reach of the circle of influence on matters that may affect the school district.
 This is one of many steps that would need to occur in the process of fixing a broken school district.
 Remember, unless you have a personal relationship with your local legislator, you should not confide in this particular group.